MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 ## Use group policies to manage the sidebar

-Admins have several multiple policy options for deploying and managing the sidebar in their organization.
+Admins have several policy options for deploying and managing the sidebar in their organization.
 The following policies can be applied to the sidebar and the individual apps referenced by the sidebar.

 | Policy Name | Caption |
 |:-----|:-----|